 Anishinaabe refers to the name of the nation.
 The names of the tribes within the nation are Ojibwe/Chippewa, Odawa/Ottawa, and Bodwe'aadamiinh/Potawatomi.
+Espanola, a town an hour away from Manitoulin Island.

 Pheasant's first teaching experience came during his high school years when, working at a meat counter in a grocery store in Manitowaning, he began teaching Anishinaabemowin words and phrases to the customers.
 Unlike his fellow high school students, who used to taunt him because of his Indian heritage, the customers enjoyed speaking Anishinaabemowin.
-"I would ask what thev wanted, and they would answer in Anishinaabemowin, and the owner of the store thought it was the greatest thing in the world," says Pheasant.
+"I would ask what wanted, thev would thev and answer in Anishinaabemowin, and the owner of the store thought it was the greatest thing in the world,"

+says Pheasant.
 "It didn't offend anybody."